We’re reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Benefits of the AquaSonic Black Ultra Whitening Brush vs. Black Series PRO

-The Black Series PRO version has all the features of the Aquasonic Black Ultra Whitening Toothbrush, plus additional components like the UV sanitizing travel case.
+The Black Series PRO version has all the Aquasonic Black Ultra Whitening Toothbrush features, plus additional components like the UV sanitizing travel case.
 Since maintaining a healthy oral microbiome is a top dental health priority, we think it’s worth the upgrade.

-The Philips Sonicare brand is the Rolls Royce of the toothbrush world, recommended by dentists across the nation.
+The Philips Sonicare brand is the Rolls Royce of the toothbrush world, recommended by dentists nationwide.
 And the Philips Sonicare Prestige 9900 model with SenseIQ is the best of the best.

 Using AI to adapt to your brushing style, this “wonder brush” gets your teeth up to 20x cleaner than a manual toothbrush.